codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 ### Using this Controller

-Here's a simple program to simulate a 3D printer nozzel.
+Here's a simple program to simulate a 3D printer nozzle.
 Note that the heater simulator is only a very loose approximation to the behavior of the actual heater, and can stand in for any black box system that you might want to use a PID controller for.

 ```python
 import argparse